gokulkaarthicks/HITL-PIS/DESIGN.md

-**3. Richer deployment policy and rollback.** Keep one-click rollback to any earlier version and, with a larger gold set, require statistical significance in addition to the current positive-delta and zero-regression gate.
+**3. Richer deployment policy and rollback.** Keep one-click rollback to any earlier version and, with a larger gold set, require statistical significance in addition to the current 30% remaining-error reduction, per-axis non-decline, ordinary-regression budget, and zero-protected-regression gates.

 **4. Background evaluation runs.** At 300 examples an evaluation is 600 LLM calls, well past an HTTP request's lifetime.
 Queue the run, stream progress, and